-The Honourable Jody Wilson-Raybould, P.C., Q.C., was raised to be a leader.
+The Honourable Jody Wilson-Raybould, PC, OBC, KC, was raised to be a leader.
 The daughter of a hereditary chief and Indigenous leader, she always knew that she would seek leadership roles and responsibilities.
-This led her to becoming Canada’s first Indigenous Minister of Justice and Attorney General.
-A lawyer, an advocate, and a leader for British Columbia’s First Nations, Wilson-Raybould shares her unique perspective as both a community and political leader on topics such as Indigenous rights and reconciliation, democracy and governance, leadership, and justice.
+As a lawyer, an advocate, and a leader among Canada’s Indigenous Peoples, she’s built a strong reputation as a bridge builder and champion of good governance and accountability.
+She shares her unique perspective as both a community and political leader on topics such as Indigenous rights and reconciliation, democracy and governance, leadership, and justice.

-Wilson-Raybould is a descendant of the Musgamagw Tsawataineuk and Laich-Kwil-Tach peoples, which are part of the Kwakwaka’wakw and known as the Kwak’wala-speaking peoples.
-She is a member of the We Wai Kai Nation with her traditional name, Puglaas, meaning “woman born to noble people”.
-A lawyer by profession, Wilson-Raybould has been a provincial crown prosecutor, a councillor for the We Wai Kai Nation, a chair of the First Nations Finance Authority, and has served as regional chief of the BC Assembly of First Nations.
+Wilson-Raybould is a descendant of the Musgamagw Tsawataineuk and Laich-Kwil-Tach peoples, which are part of the Kwakwaka’wakw and also known as the Kwak’wala speaking peoples.
+She is a member of the We Wai Kai Nation with her traditional name, Puglaas, meaning “woman born to noble people.”
+She served two terms as an elected councillor for her Nation and was also a director and chair of the First Nations Finance Authority and a director of the First Nations Lands Advisory Board.

 Wilson-Raybould is the bestselling author of three books, the political memoir “Indian” in the Cabinet: Speaking Truth to Power, which was a finalist for The Writers’ Trust Balsillie Prize for Public Policy and the Shaughnessy Cohen Prize for Political Writing; From Where I Stand: Rebuilding Indigenous Nations for a Stronger Canada; and, her most recent, True Reconciliation: How to Be a Force For Change.